Features:

 The first major gun control initiative was enacted by Congress in 1934 which regulated the sale of fully automatic firearms like machine guns.
 This legislation was followed in 1938 by a new federal law which required gun sellers to be licensed and which prohibited persons convicted of violent felonies from purchasing guns.
 No further legislation was passed by Congress until 1968.
 The Gun Control Act of 1968 regulated imported guns, expanded gun-dealer licensing requirements, and expanded the list of persons not eligible to purchase guns to include persons convicted of any non-business related felony, minors, persons found to be mentally incompetent, and users of illegal drugs.
 In 1986, federal legislation established mandatory penalties for the use of a gun in the commission of a federal crime.
 Also prohibited were "cop killer" bullets capable of penetrating bulletproof clothing.
 In 1990, legislation was passed which banned the manufacturing and importation of semi-automatic assault weapons.

 In 1994, Congress passed what has been regarded as the most comprehensive effort at national gun control.
 The "Brady Bill" named for the press aide who was seriously injured in the assassination attempt on President Reagan imposed a five day waiting period for purchasers of handguns and required local law enforcement authorities to conduct background checks of all purchasers.
 The Supreme Court held that the background check provision was unconstitutional because it infringed on state's rights.
 Presently, the law has been revised so that the background check is instantly accomplished by gun dealers through a national computer system and there is no longer a waiting period.
 Also in 1994, Congress passed a ban on certain types of assault weapons.
-This ban is set to expire in 2004.
+This ban expired in 2004.
+By a narrow margin , the Senate voted to extend the ban but the House did not take action and the ban was allowed to expire.
+Efforts to revive the ban have been unsuccessful.

 • State and local gun control